spdx/spdx-spec/chapters/3-package-information.md

 ## 7.11 Package home page field <a name="3.11"></a>

+**Description**

-**3.11.1** Purpose: Provide a place for the SPDX file creator to record a web site that serves as the package's home page.
+Provide a place for the SPDX file creator to record a web site that serves as the package's home page.
 This link can also be used to reference further information about the package referenced by the SPDX file creator.

 Use: